NoharOSP/Perfect_Works_Build/README.md

 #### Gear equipment changes:

-- Snapper GWhip: Add ‘Inflict Slow on hit’
+- Serpent GWhip: Add 'Def Down' (to be included)
-- BSnake GWhip: Add ‘Inflict Ether Machine Shutdown on hit’
+- BSnake GWhip: Add 'Power loss' (to be included)
-- SBlood GWhip: No effect
+- SBlood GWhip: Add 'Camera damage' (to be included)
-- Thor GWhip: Add Wind Element
+- Thor GWhip: +100 to +150, effect moved to CCracka GWhip (to be included)
-- Sonic GWhip: Change effect to ‘Decrease foe’s physical attack by 10% on hit’
 - Magnetic Coat: Can be purchased at Shevat and Yggdrasil III (Disc 2)
 - Power Magic: Ether Amp +10 to +7.
 Can be purchased at the Anima Dungeons and Merkabah (first trip).